 Join Melissa Carroll, MA, RYT500 and Ashley Sweet, MA, LMHC, LPC on an 8 week digital journey into shadow work.
 Courses are ongoing, check here for information about the next session!

 With Melissa Carroll, ERYT500, and Ashley Sweet, LMHC

 There are aspects of ourselves we’ve tried to hide, judge, and shame — this is often referred to as the shadow self.
 Yet no matter how we may try to deny these shadow aspects, they still often influence our thoughts, behaviors, and reactions in unconscious and powerful ways.
 This workshop will guide you to acknowledge and connect to your authentic self from a space of wholeness, worthiness, and belonging.

 We will introduce the concepts of the shadow self and explore the multidimensional qualities you possess.
 Through journaling, inner work, guided meditation, breathing exercises, and discussion in a supportive space, you will begin to integrate your shadow side and bring it into the light.
 This process invites you to cultivate self-acceptance and reclaim your inner power.

-Deconstructing Shadow Retreat
+Deconstructing Shadow Retreat: New Mexico